benji-cannot-code/fast-vc-chromium-benchmark-run-4/components/password_manager/README.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
 # Password Manager

-The password manager is [a component layered](https://sites.google.com/a/chromium.org/dev/developers/design-documents/layered-components-design).
+The password manager is [a layered component](https://sites.google.com/a/chromium.org/dev/developers/design-documents/layered-components-design).

 This means that the code is spread out through the following directories:
 - ./core/: Essentials, not depending on any other layers.
 All other layers may